jzay/cs1302-minesweeper-alpha/README.md

    Java comments and white space where appropriate in order to make your code both readable and clear.

+ * Make sure that all methods are documented using JavaDoc comments, even methods that you create yourself.

  * Update the @author tag in the JavaDoc comment for the
    <code>Minesweeper</code> class in <code>Minesweeper.java</code> to include
    your name and UGA email address.